shopping Lemon peel - all 3 varieties | shop organic only

 fruity flavor and fragrance

 Organic lemon peel is obtained from the rind of lemons.
 There is intense lemon flavor in the peel because this is where the fruit’s volatile oils reside, which concentrate when the peel is dried.
 As a flavoring, lemon peel has many uses.
 Dried lemon peel yields flavor and aroma to vinegars and alcohol-based solvents.
 The peel is also used in tea blends and is added to baked goods.
-Lemon peel is also used in herbal crafts, such as potpourri and simmering spice mixes.
+Our lemon peel for sale is also used in herbal crafts, such as potpourri and simmering spice mixes.

 Clicking "learn more" next to each variety will take you to individual product pages for details.